 I purchased them for $7 each at Canadian Tire as well, totaling $28.

-I love the use of the space underneath the wire shelves, and I have more of my small glass jars housed inside the baskets.
+I love the use of the space underneath the shelves and I have more small glass jars inside the baskets.

-Find the solutions that work for your needs to have a pantry that functions for you.
+Or you may need a full shelf dedicated to canned goods – find the solution that works for our needs to have a pantry that functions for you.

 They were another small splurge at $20 each, also from Canadian Tire, for a total of $40.
 Open chip bags and extra cereal boxes now have a pretty and organized home.